Skip to main content

 );

 The initial deposit protects against inflation attacks by bootstrapping the share supply.
 The initial shares are burned automatically.
+The registry also dampens cumulative rounding losses from nested vault accounting — see Asset registry for sizing guidance.

 Make a deposit